 Quick tip: Whenever your MS Project data changes, you can easily synchronize your timeline with the source .mpp file.
 Just follow these simple steps.

-If you encounter any issues or need assistance importing your Project data into Office Timeline, submit a ticket by clicking the green button at the bottom of the page.
+If you encounter any issues or need assistance importing your Project data into Office Timeline, don't hesitate to contact us.
 We'll be happy to help!